rust-lang/rfcs/text/0000-thread-local-cell-methods.md

 - Do we also want anything for `UnsafeCell`?
 Maybe `LocalKey<UnsafeCell<T>>::get()` to get the `*mut T`, just like `UnsafeCell<T>::get()`.
 - Are there any other types commonly used as thread locals for which we should do something similar?
+- Should `.set` skip the initializer, or not?
+We should consider this question again at stabilization time, and we should listen for anyone reporting concerns here (especially if it caused semantically unexpected behavior).